Aryansh-S/USACO/Books/README.md

 Undergraduate Topics in CS : Guide to Competitive Programming -- built upon CSES but more advanced and thorough on a conceptual level, this book provides a more detailed exposition into contest programming

+CLRS -- a must have for all intents and purposes in algorithmic learning; certainly a good starting point for problem solving skills